awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to create an association by targeting instances using Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
+Replace each *example resource placeholder* with your own information\.
 The `Schedule` parameter sets a schedule to run the association every Sunday morning at 2:00 a\.m\. \(UTC\)\.

    State Manager associations don't support all cron and rate expressions\.
 For more information about creating cron and rate expressions for associations, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.